Clyde F.C.: The Clyde View

 The Clyde View is Clyde's official matchday programme.
 It won the Scottish Programme of the Year Award every season from 1995–96 to 2006–07, and again in 2008–09.
 It also won the Scottish Divisional Programme of the Year Award every season from 1991–92 to 2011–12.
 It won the inaugural Scottish Divisional Programme Best Design of the Year Award for season 2011–12.

-On Wirrel's UK Programme of the Year, it achieved a top ten finish on three consecutive occasions from 2002–03 to 2004–05; 8th (2002–03), 6th (2003–04) and 5th (2004–05).
+On Wirral's UK Programme of the Year, it achieved a top ten finish on three consecutive occasions from 2002–03 to 2004–05; 8th (2002–03), 6th (2003–04) and 5th (2004–05).

 Nickname

 The club's nickname, "The Bully Wee", is of uncertain origin although the club themselves have advanced three theories.

 The first suggests that the clubs and supporters and perhaps players mainly came from Bridgeton, Glasgow, a tight working-class area whose inhabitants had a reputation as "wee bullies", with this becoming transposed as the Bully Wee.

 Alternatively, it is also claimed that it comes from around 1900 when a group of French supporters paid a visit to Barrowfield and, upon the scoring of a disputed goal, were heard to remark "But il'y, oui?" or "Their goal, yes".
 Supporters heard this unfamiliar phrase as "Bully Wee", and the name stuck.

 Finally the third theory, and the one accepted by the club as the most plausible, links the term to the old Victorian idiom "bully" meaning first-rate or high standard and suggests that Clyde, a small club, would have been regularly referred to as "Bully Wee Clyde", with the first two words eventually becoming the standalone nickname.

 Clyde's supporters also go by the name of "Gypsy Army".
 Due to the number of years the club spent homeless, rival fans called Clyde fans "gypsies" as a slur.
 The supporters of Clyde adopted this as a badge of honour and the "Gypsy Army" was born.
-Despite now having a settled home at Broadwood Stadium the nickname lives on in terracing songs, supporters buses and supporters football teams.